 Zion National Park

 It’s only a 2,5-hour drive to Zion National Park, so you could choose to only go here for a day trip.
-It’s a beautiful park, with spectacular canyon and red rocks.
+It’s a beautiful park, with a spectacular canyon and red rocks.
 However, the best time to visit this park is in the early morning and in the evening, that’s why I recommend staying in the park or in the town of Springdale for at least a night.

 Joshua Tree National Park

 During my last trip to the USA, I went on a road trip from Las Vegas to Joshua Tree National Park and it was a beautiful drive!
 It takes about three hours, so I would spend the afternoon and a morning in Joshua Tree National Park before heading back to Las Vegas.
-Highlights in the park are (of course) the Joshua Trees, crazy rock formations like Skull Rock and the Cholla Cactus Garden.
+Highlights in the park are (of course) the Joshua Trees, crazy rock formations like Skull Rock, and the Cholla Cactus Garden.
 You can sleep at one of the beautiful campgrounds in the park (I slept at the amazing Jumbo Rocks Campground, but if you prefer a hotel, you can book something in Twentynine Palms or Joshua Tree.
 You can find more information about Joshua Tree National Park on the official website.

 These are my favorite trips from Las Vegas!
 What are your favorites?